ODEON Cinemas Group UK Tax Strategy

-In accordance with paragraph 19(2) Schedule 19 Finance Act 2016, this document reflects the UK tax strategy in place for the year to 31 December 2019.
-It was approved on 17 December 2019 by the boards of Odeon Cinemas Group Limited and AMC UK Holding Limited on behalf of those companies and their UK subsidiaries.
-AMC UK Holding Limited became the parent company of Odeon Cinemas Group Limited with effect from August 2019.
+In accordance with paragraph 19(2) Schedule 19 Finance Act 2016, this document reflects the UK tax strategy in place for the year to 31 December 2021.
+It was approved on 15 December 2021 by the boards of ODEON Cinemas Group Limited and AMC UK Holding Limited on behalf of those companies and their UK subsidiaries.
+AMC UK Holding Limited became the parent company of ODEON Cinemas Group Limited with effect from August 2019.

-This document sets out the strategic tax objectives of the companies within the ODEON sub group in the UK (“ODEON UK”), part of the AMC group of companies and ultimately owned by Dalian Hexing Investment Co Ltd, resident in the People’s Republic of China.
-The UK sub group has investments in a number of European jurisdictions which align to, but are not specifically covered by, this tax strategy.
+This document sets out the strategic tax objectives of the companies within the ODEON sub-group in the UK (“ODEON UK”), part of the group of companies owned by AMC Entertainment Holdings, Inc, resident in the United States of America and listed on the New York Stock Exchange.
+The UK sub-group has investments in a number of European jurisdictions which align to, but are not specifically covered by, this tax strategy.
 Please refer to the appendix for a list of UK companies covered at the time of publication.

 Risk management and governance in relation to tax